 Second feature unique in HAWX is the OFF mode.
 This mode shuts down the onboard computer’s limiters effectively pushes the limits of the aircraft and making flying a fun experience.
 The view shifts to a far off camera perspective letting us see the battlefield far from the rear of the camera.
 It makes flying the aircraft very smooth and fast, easily dodging missiles (it lets us see where the missiles come from too), and helps in locking on targets quickly.
 However, this mode turns of the engine limiters which control the aircraft from stalling, so we need to constantly monitor our airspeed, else we would have to recover from stalls.

-The graphics of the game is quite outstanding, with the aircraft having detailed panels, lines and decals, the smoke effects are nice to see, and the ground is detailed, thanks to a partnership with Geo Eye (the same folks who provide satellite scans to just about everyone who needs a satellite scan of the Earth ).
+The graphics of the game is quite outstanding, with the aircraft having detailed panels, lines and decals, the smoke effects are nice to see, and the ground is detailed, thanks to a partnership with Geo Eye (the same folks who provide satellite scans to just about everyone who needs a satellite scan of the Earth :P).
 But up close, there are some maps having blurred detail, which makes it a bit bad.
 Some cities covered are: Juarez Mexico, Rio de Janeiro and Washington DC.

 The game’s campaign mode is quite long though we’re only limited to replaying the campaign levels in Single Player mode (no create your own game) and Free Flight ala Flight Simulator X (which I’ve used for the photos here).
 The game has a leveling system in order to release the aircraft and their weapon packages through various challenges, like the one found in Rainbow Six Vegas.
 There’s a multiplayer game featured for playing with others (coop mode) and against others.

 Electronic Arts recently announced their “De-authorization” move on some of their games released after May 2008.